anoopcodehack/Challenge-2--2nd-Years/README.md

-This repo has my solutions for the three problems given in Round 2.
-Each problem gives one clue, and in the end all clues are combined to form the final key.

 Problem 1 – Grid Rotation

- I read the 5x5 grid and the directions (L or R).
+Read a 5x5 grid and directions (L or R).

- Each row is rotated by 1 position based on the direction.
+Rotate each row by 1 position based on the direction.

- After all rotations, I took the middle row (3rd row).
- Then I added the ASCII values of all characters in that row.
+Take the middle row (3rd row) and add the ASCII values of all characters.

-Clue 1 = 385
+Clue 1: 385
-Hex value = 181
+Hex value: 181

 Problem 2 – String Processing

-Steps -
+Steps:

 Reverse the string.

 Remove every 3rd character.

 Shift each character by +2 (ASCII).

- Count vowels in the final result.
+Count the vowels in the final string.

-Clue 2 = 4
+Clue 2: 4

 Problem 3 – State Machine

-Rules I used:
+Rules:

- Even numbers move one state forward.
+Even numbers → move one state forward.

- Prime numbers directly jump to the final state.
+Prime numbers → jump directly to the final state.

- Odd composite numbers don’t move.
+Odd composite numbers → stay in place.

- I counted how many numbers end in the final state.
+Count how many numbers reach the final state.

-Clue 3 = 4
+Clue 3: 4

-Final Key:
+Final Key

-hex(385) = 181
+Hex of Clue 1 = 181

 Clue 2 = 4

 Clue 3 = 4

 "4" repeated 4 times → 4444